1337-server/dvd-crc64-database/README.md

 # dvd-crc64-database
-dvd crc64 database for Automatic ripping machine
+A database for holding DVD crc64 id's for use with automatic ripping machine